WICG/manifest-incubations/note_taking-explainer.md

 }
 ```

-However, these individual integration likely need to be specified individually
+However, these individual integrations likely need to be specified individually
 anyway, so we get little benefit from grouping like this.
 In fact there might be
 a drawback to grouping disparate features and tying their specification together
 rather than having separate tiny specifications.
 This "integrations" member is